akvo/akvo-form-print/README.md

 # AkvoFormPrint

-AkvoFormPrint is a flexible Python-based rendering engine designed to convert structured digital forms into styled HTML and PDF documents.
+AkvoFormPrint is a flexible Python-based rendering engine designed to convert structured digital forms into styled HTML, PDF, and DOCX documents.
 It provides a robust solution for:
 - Converting digital form definitions into printable formats
 - Supporting multiple form schemas (Akvo Flow, ARF, Webform, custom JSON)
 - Handling complex form features like dependencies and validation